 Virtual TimeClock includes many security and password settings that are important for controlling time clock access and features.
-In Virtual TimeClock there are two categories of people.
+In Virtual TimeClock there are two main categories of people.
 Users are people who only punch the clock.
-Administrators and Managers are people who can access administrative time clock features.
-This overview article will cover passwords and time clock access for users, managers and administrators.
+Administrators and Managers are people who may punch the clock but can also access administrative time clock features.
+This overview article will briefly explain passwords and time clock access for users, managers and administrators.

-Note: Basic Edition users see the Basic Edition Security Settings article.
+Note: Basic Edition users can review the Basic Edition Security Settings article.

 Passwords in Virtual TimeClock